lattera/articles/personal/2021-10-20_home_infra/article.md

 # October 2021 Home Infrastructure Status

-Last modified: 20 Oct 2021, 22:00 EDT
+Last modified: 21 Oct 2021, 10:00 EDT

 Please note that this is a living document.
 I plan to evolve this article in step with the infrastructure.
+If you're interested in following the evolution of this document, please look at the git commit history.

 My infrastructure at home is slowly growing.
-Now that I'm working from 99% of the time, I want to make sure that my home network is as locked down as I can get it.
+Now that I'm working from home 99% of the time, I want to make sure that my home network is as locked down as I can get it.

 I also use my home network as a playground for both HardenedBSD's and my work's production networks.